Planet over Profit: Summer action guide

 How can my group get involved?

-Aim: your mission over the summer months is to build support among your local community for the Planet Over Profit campaign.
-Practically this looks like collecting as many postcard petition signatures as possible, co-creating a large mural, and asking local organisations and businesses to sign an open letter.
+Aim: your mission over the summer months is to build support with MPs for the Planet Over Profit campaign.

 If you can show that there is a lot of support in your area for the campaign, your MP is much more likely to take action to support the new law.